zac-heisey/murray-lampert/_posts/2021-08-26-simple-homeowners-guide-to-san-diego-granny-flats.md

 **Parking**

-Parking accommodations is another matter you must factor into your construction.
-[San Diego parking regulations](https://docs.sandiego.gov/municode/MuniCodeChapter14/Ch14Art02Division05.pdf) require that newly built granny flats provide .5 space for each bedroom, whether it's an area in the driveway or tandem parking.
-If you design and build a new secondary dwelling, you must also add one parking space to account for the new living space.
-No replacement parking is required for garage conversions.
-In transit zones, additional parking may not be required as well.
+Parking accommodations is another matter that must be researched by a professional, since there are many variables based on zoning and geographic area.
+Garage conversions typically do not require any replacement parking in San Diego.
+For units built within the San Diego Transit District, typically no additional parking is required either.
+In some cases, depending on zoning, parking may need to be addressed.

 Newly created parking spaces must measure at 8.5 feet by 18 feet.

 However, there are some exceptions to this rule.
 You do not need to provide a parking space for your granny flat if:

-- Your property is within one half-mile of the MTS, a Breeze bus, waterfront shuttles or any other public transportation.
+* Your property is within one half-mile of the MTS, a Breeze bus, waterfront shuttles or any other public transportation.
-- Your property is within the boundaries of an historic district.
+* Your property is within the boundaries of an historic district.
-- Your property is located within a residential parking district.
+* Your property is located within a residential parking district.
-- Your property is located within one block of a car or bike share station.
+* Your property is located within one block of a car or bike share station.
-- Your companion unit is less than 500 sq. ft in floor area.
+* Your companion unit is less than 500 sq. ft in floor area.

 **Zoning Info**